jonathanrbarney/managers/README.md

-# managers
+# Managers

-`import "github.com/flywinged/managers"`
+To include in your repository: `import "github.com/flywinged/managers"`

-Server-Like Local State Management System for Golang.
-Managers is intended to be used in instances where many goroutines all need to coordinated access to some shared state.
-The intent is to make it easier to write these applications by allowing the developer to not need to worry about memory read/write race conditions.
+Managers is a server-Like Local State Management System for Golang.
+It is intended to be used in instances where many goroutines all need to coordinated access to some shared state.
+The goal is to make it easier to write these applications by allowing the developer to not need to worry about memory read and write race conditions.

 Below are a couple standard usages for the package and how you would implement them.
 It is comprehensive and includes every binding you should be using while using `managers`.

+## Error Logging

+Managers by default will log thier processing errors to the console.
+If you'd like to omit this, then include: `managers.LOG_PROCESSING_ERRORS = false`

 ## Public Methods

+Public methods are methods which are accessible globally from anywhere.
+These kinds of bindings are most useful when building a system which is dynamic enough that you are unable to have a handle on all the managers.

 ### New Manager